What is the Early Help Assessment?

 The Early Help Assessment (EHA) has been developed from the Signs of Safety and Well Being methodology.
 The practitioners work with a parent(s) or young person to gather information and build a picture of what is currently happening, including where there are strengths and what the concerns are.
 This assessment helps the practitioners to analyse current needs, develop an action plan and set goals that can be used at TAC meetings to review if progress is being made.
 The assessment is shared with other services and is used as a tool for referral into other services when required.

-Referring to Early Helps services using the EHA
+Referring to Early Help services using the EHA

 If as a result of undertaking an EHA you feel that a child or family would benefit from additional services you should send them the Early Help Assessment as the referral form.
 You can do this through a service request via the Early Help IT System (EHITS).
+If you are not part of Wandsworth Council and do not have access to EHITS, please use the this Early Help Assessment accessibile from the Wandsworth website.
 Clearly state what you are asking the service to do and ensure that you have consent from the parent or young person to share the EHA with the proposed service.

 Safeguarding and Child Protection concerns

 If you feel that a child is at risk of harm you must refer the child to the Children's Services Multi-Agency Safeguarding Hub (MASH) team.
-All safeguarding concerns must be referred to MASH, using the multi-agency referral form which you can access by clicking here.
+All safeguarding concerns must be referred to MASH, using the multi-agency referral form.

 To access early help services, an Early Help Assessment must be fully completed with the appropriate service requests and submitted via EHITS (ensuring that consent has been obtained prior to submission)